 Figure 9.
-The Control Panel window panel buttons System Information Panel The System Information panel (Figure 10 on page 64) displays detailed UAD software and hardware information and contains several useful buttons.
+The Control Panel window panel buttons Note: The FireWire button is only displayed if UAD-2 Satellite is connected.
+System Information Panel The System Information panel (Figure 10 on page 65) displays detailed UAD software and hardware information and contains several useful buttons.
 Software Section Version String The currently installed UAD Powered Plug-Ins software version is displayed.
 Important: The UAD driver and plug-in versions must match.
 If they don't, a "driver mismatch" error will occur when attempting to process audio.
 If this occurs, you must reinstall and/or reauthorize the UAD software.
-Check for Updates This button links to the current software download page at the UAD support website so you can quickly see if the latest available version matches the installed version.
+Check for Updates This button checks our web server to find out if a more recent version of the UAD software is available than is currently installed.
 We recommend running the latest version of UAD Powered Plug-Ins for maximum stability and the latest features, such as new plug-ins.

 Figure 10.
-The UAD System Information panel Plug-In Latency Section UAD plug-in latency for each card type (UAD-2 and UAD-1) is displayed here.
+The UAD System Information panel Plug-In Latency Section UAD plug-in latency for each device type (UAD-2 and UAD-1) is displayed here.
 The calculation is based on the audio I/O interface buffer size and the sample rate.
 The window uses this information to calculate and display the resulting latency in samples and milliseconds.
-The buffering methods used by UAD-2 and UAD-1 drivers are different for the two card types, which is why the latency differs between the cards.
-Note: Displayed latency does not reflect the actual lowered latency value when LiveTrack mode (page 82) is active.
-UAD-2 The displayed latency is the audio I/O interface buffer size when Extra Buffering (page 72) is off.
+The buffering methods used by UAD-2 and UAD-1 drivers are different for the two device types, which is why the latency differs between the devices.
+Note: Displayed latency does not reflect the actual lowered latency value when LiveTrack mode (page 88) is active.
+UAD-2: The displayed latency is the audio I/O interface buffer size when Extra Buffering (page 73) is off.
 When Extra Buffering is on, the displayed latency is the audio I/O interface buffer size plus 64 samples.
-UAD-1 The displayed latency is twice the audio I/O interface buffer size.
+UAD-1: The displayed latency is twice the audio I/O interface buffer size.
 Note: The displayed sample latency number does not include the extra samples produced by upsampled UAD plug-ins.
-For more detailed information about the extra samples and latency, see "Compensating Upsampled Plug-Ins" on page 101.
-Hardware Section Detailed information about each UAD card and its DSP is displayed in the Hardware area (Figure 10 on page 64).
-If you have several cards installed, use the scrollbar to see the other cards.
-Card Status For each installed card type (UAD-2 and UAD-1), a small picture of the hardware and its status is displayed.
-When the card displays Status: OK the hardware is operating properly.
-The total number of UAD plug-ins loaded on each card is also displayed here.
-Card Enabled Individual UAD cards can be disabled using the Card Enabled button.
-This can be useful, for example, if creating a session on a system with multiple cards that will be transferred to a system with fewer cards, to streamline the performance of the host system when multiple cards are not needed, or to manually balance loads on UAD-1-only multicard systems.
+For more detailed information about the extra samples and latency, see "Compensating Upsampled Plug-Ins" on page 107.
+Hardware Section Detailed information about each UAD device and its DSP is displayed in the Hardware area (Figure 10 on page 65).
+If you have several devices installed, use the scrollbar to see the other devices.
+Device Status For each installed device type (UAD-2 and UAD-1), a small picture of the hardware and its status is displayed.
+When the device displays Status: OK the hardware is operating properly.
+The total number of UAD plug-ins loaded on each device is also displayed here.
+Device Enabled Individual UAD devices can be disabled using the Device Enabled button.
+This can be useful, for example, if creating a session on a system with multiple devices that will be transferred to a system with fewer devices, to streamline the performance of the host system when multiple devices are not needed, or to manually balance loads on UAD-1-only multidevice systems.